mphaley/Jawbone_API_Demo/README.md

 # Jawbone_API_Demo

-I put together a simple Calorie Counter application using the iOS SKD that simily autheticates with Jawbone's API and makes a few simple calls to retreive and display the data.
+I put together a simple Calorie Counter application using the iOS SDK that simily autheticates with Jawbone's API and makes a few simple calls to retreive and display the data.
 In my testing I also used calls to push data to Jawbone since I do not own an UP Tracker.
 In my code you will find comments regarding the specfic API calls as well.

 ViewController.m: